Panicum turgidum: Description

 Panicum turgidum is a perennial bunchgrass, growing in dense bushes up to 1 m tall.
 The stems are long-jointed, hard and polished, with few leaves, resembling bamboo shoots.
 Side shoots branch out at the nodes, and the stems bend over and root when the nodes get buried.
 The inflorescence is a terminal panicle up to 10 cm long with solitary spikelets some 3 to 4 mm long.
 The roots are covered in hairs to which fine sand adheres creating a felted appearance.
 This is a drought- and salt-tolerant species, and used for flour, fodder, thatch and erosion control.

 Distribution and habitat

-It is common across the Sahara and Arabia, from Senegal to Pakistan, and known by a number of common names, most widely as Taman, tuman, or thaman in Egypt and Arabia; merkba or markouba in Mauritania and some Saharan Arabics; and afezu in Tamachek.
+It is common across the Sahara and Arabia, from Senegal to Pakistan, and known by a number of common names, most widely as Taman, tuman, or thaman in Egypt and Arabia; merkba or markouba in Mauritania and some Saharan Arabics; and afezu in Tamasheq.
 Other common names include guinchi (eastern Sahara) and du-ghasi (Somalia).
 It grows on sand dunes in hot, dry climates, and will also grow in latosols.